bjoern-hempel/php-latex-2-png/README.md

 $builder->sendPNGToBrowser($resolution, $padding);
 ```

-An image can be created by requesting it in the browser:
+An image can now be created by requesting it in the browser:

 https://latex.ixno.de/?r=300&f=E%3Dmc^2